pixunstick/px.wlua/README.md

 Outside of Windows, check your local package manager (which will most likely have packages for Lua) and/or Sourceforge (there are some good tips out there for setting up the IUP library files you can get from Sourceforge if you search for them).

-# Suggestions
+# Contributing

+Source for this project is hosted on [GitHub](https://github.com/stuartpb/necropx).
+Submit merge requests there or email patches to stuart@testtrack4.com

-Propose new features using [the issue tracker on GitHub](https://github.com/stuartpb/necropx/issues).
+Report issues or suggest new features using [the issue tracker](https://github.com/stuartpb/necropx/issues).

 # License

-This program is distributed under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.html) (the same license as [Lua itself](http://www.lua.org/license.html)).
+This program is distributed under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.html).